rwaldron/tc39-notes/es8/2017-03/mar-21.md

 BT: So, I'm still feeling I'm going to have to argue strongly for not deleting this code if we move it back to stage 1.

-PJ: Maybe the WASM picture will be clear in a couple months.
+PJ: Maybe the wasm picture will be clear in a couple months.
 I'm not sure how far along things are.
 From that sense it should remain at stage 3.

 AK: I don't think Chakra would ship this in edge and then have the committee withdraw it.